 South Charleston Museum

-Since 2004, the Museum has been presenting new and rare West Virginia films.
+Since 2004, the Foundation has been presenting new and rare West Virginia films.
 With world premieres of landmark films about our region and state we have attracted hundreds of people to our programs.
 Many educational programs and events have also been held for school groups.

 Other programming includes such things as sponsoring a Belgian Festival, History Alive presentations through the Humanities Council, and bringing Ken Farmer, a nationally known antique expert, here for our Antique Appraisal Fair.